jctemp/master-thesis/overview.typ

 They are lightweight and achieve acceptable performance.
 Transformers are novel @reviewA and potentially better than CNNs @transmorph2022.
 The critical factor is attention, which helps these networks to focus on essential parts of an image and understand spatial relationships.
-GANs are promising with results but not well established, and the authors @reviewA expressed their concerns regarding output validity.
+GANs are promising but not well established, and the authors @reviewA expressed their concerns regarding output validity.

 = Schedule